-While ads help grow a brand’s visibility and sales during Black Friday and Cyber Monday, consumers engage differently on Amazon’s platform during this time than other days throughout the year.
+While ads help grow a brand’s visibility and sales during Black Friday and Cyber Monday, consumers engage differently on Amazon’s platform during this time than on other days throughout the year.

 Interestingly for our clients in the “Toys & Games” categories, click-through rates (CTRs) were lower than average on both Cyber Monday and Black Friday.

 We believe this is due to consumers shopping directly through Amazon’s Deals Pages versus their normal search bar shopping behavior.
 They may also be more swayed into clicking on a product lower in the search results if it displays a deal badge, which can also help drive conversions and lead to less engagement with ads.